bdd100k/bdd100k/doc/source/format.rst

 - `mask_base`: the path to the bitmasks

-If you only have Bitmasks in hand and don't use the `scalabel_id` field, you can use this comman:
+If you only have Bitmasks in hand and don't use the `scalabel_id` field, you can use this command:

 ::